Tokyo Junshin University: History

 Since 2015, both men and women can major in children's culture or nursing.

+Courses

-There are some curricula which students who major in children's culture become qualified with the National Certified Childcare Workers to obtain a Teaching Licenses for kindergarten and elementary schools in Japan.
+There are courses available allowing students who major in children's culture to become qualified as National Certified Childcare Workers to obtain a Teaching Licenses for kindergarten and elementary schools in Japan.

 Students who major in nursing can earn the right to take the examinations to become a National Certified Nurse in Japan.